Vitalis physiotherapists perform shockwave therapy in Brisbane to help you improve chronic musculoskeletal conditions and speed up recovery.

 - Regenerate your cells.

-At Vitalis Physiotherapy, we use shockwave therapy to assist in the treatment of a growing number of conditions including:
+Vitalis Physiotherapy performs shockwave therapy in Brisbane to assist in the treatment of a growing number of conditions including:

 - Plantar fasciitis